by Calculated Risk on 11/13/2018 04:30:00 PM

-According to the BLS employment report, retailers hired seasonal workers in October at a lower pace than the last few years.
+According to the BLS employment report, retailers hired seasonal workers in October at the lowest pace since the great recession.

 Typically retail companies start hiring for the holiday season in October, and really increase hiring in November.
 Here is a graph that shows the historical net retail jobs added for October, November and December by year.